chadmiller/parbake/README.md

 disk, and connect a websocket to it to operate on user-entered web pages.

 It also listens as a web server, on a human-discoverable "/" empty path, and offers a form to the user.
+There are two JSON-returning API URLs that return rendered web page, or the resource list and download times.

 When a URL is entered and submitted, we discover links to JSON resources of the page contents, at time of page-loaded signal, and all network resources